nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

     Gets the offset that the grid has within the canvas as an object with distances from the canvas edges as "left", "right", "top", "bottom".
-I.e., if you draw a circle on the canvas with the center placed at (left, top), its center will be at the top-most, left corner of the grid.
+I.e., if you draw a circle on the canvas with the center placed at (left, top), its center will to at the top-most, left corner of the grid.

   - getOptions()